Designed by doctors, shaped by you

 With WeightWatchers, you’ll start with an online quiz to see if you qualify for medication.
 This quiz includes questions about your weight, lifestyle, and health history.

 You’ll then meet with a provider online to discuss your answers and weight loss goals.
+This initial assessment carries a nonrefundable fee of $49.

-With Hers, you can get free shipping and have your meds arrive in as little as two days (shipping times aren’t guaranteed).
-Medication is delivered directly to your door in discrete, temperature-controlled packaging to keep your medication stable.
+With Hers, shipping is included at no extra cost and your medication could arrive in as little as two days (shipping times aren’t guaranteed).

 WeightWatchers offers free shipping with delivery in one to three business days.